diegopoza/blog/_posts/2016-08-18-securing-spring-boot-with-jwts.markdown

      			<version>0.6.0</version>
      		</dependency>

 Because of Spring Boot, we don't need to worry about any other dependencies, they will be taken care of for us.
-The structure of your application is important here, as Spring needs to be aware of the classes in our project, we can keep the class containing our `main` method at the root.
+The structure of our application is important here, as Spring needs to be aware of the classes in our project, we can keep the class containing our `main` method at the root.
 The structure should look like this (don't worry about the classes we did not discuss yet, we'll get to them soon enough).
 We could deviate from this structure, but then we might need to provide Spring Boot with a way to recognize which classes it should take into account, by using the `@ComponentScan` annotation.

       - src
          - demo